diegodocs/coding-dojo/challenges/order-refactor.md

 ## Instructions

-- Based on follow existing code:
+Based on follow existing code:

 - create unit-test to cover scenarios:
-    - Pedido realizado com sucesso!
+  - Pedido realizado com sucesso
   - Cliente invalido
   - Pedido invalido
   - PedidoItem invalido
+- improve error with specific messages
 - move entities to Domain layer
-  - a rich Domain should be responsible for validation rules
+- a rich Domain should be responsible for validation rules (show state and list of errors)
+- SalvarPedido should raise exception if entities are not valid before touch the database
+- you should always close connection, even when error happen
 - Infra layer should isolate every external dependency
 - if SendEmail fail, you can retry later ... but the order can save normally
 - implement Repository Pattern
 - implement IoC/Dependency Injection
 - implement in-memory repository
 - create mocks for infra classes
-  - improve table design isolating products table
+- improve table design isolating products info

 ## Setup your local environment